Pat McCoy (baseball): Detroit Tigers

 McCoy signed a minor league contract with the Detroit Tigers in December 2013.
 On June 21, 2014, the Detroit Tigers purchased McCoy's contract from Triple-A Toledo.
 McCoy made his major league debut the next day in a game against the Cleveland Indians.
 Before being called up, McCoy posted a 3–0 record, with a 2.94 ERA and a .246 batting average against between Double-A Erie and Triple-A Toledo.
-The Tigers called up McCoy again on August 23, 2014 before a doubleheader with the Minnesota Twins.
+The Tigers called up McCoy again on August 23, 2014, before a doubleheader with the Minnesota Twins.

 Baltimore Orioles

 On October 31, 2014, McCoy was claimed off waivers by the Baltimore Orioles.
-He was outrighted to AAA Norfolk Tides on December 8, 2014.
+He was removed from the 40–man roster and sent outright to the Triple–A Norfolk Tides on December 8.
+McCoy made 41 appearances split between the Triple–A Norfolk Tides and Double–A Bowie Baysox in 2015, compiling a 4–4 record and 4.02 ERA with 51 strikeouts across 69 1/3 innings pitched.

 Toronto Blue Jays

 McCoy signed a minor league contract with the Toronto Blue Jays on December 18, 2015, that included an invitation to spring training.

 Colorado Rockies

-On June 19, McCoy was traded to the Colorado Rockies and assigned to the Triple-A Albuquerque Isotopes.